-Success of the adaptive management process outlined within this AMP hinges upon significant new investments in related research, monitoring and modeling that build on existing efforts.
-These investments will address key uncertainties related to water operations and threatened and endangered species that have been raised in a number of different venues (e.g., the IEP Management, Analysis, and Synthesis Team and Salmon and Sturgeon Assessment of Indicators by Lifestage and the Collaborative Science and Adaptive Management Program (CSAMP) Salmon Scoping Team) as well as during the development of a Biological Assessment for CWF.
-The Implementing Entities are committed to leveraging the expertise found in these different venues; filling critical data and information gaps in the areas of integrated monitoring and research, mechanistic studies and models, information synthesis, and data access.
+Success of the adaptive management process outlined within this Framework hinges upon significant new investments in related research, monitoring and modeling that build on existing efforts.
+These investments will address key uncertainties related to water operations and threatened and endangered species that have been raised in a number of different venues (e.g., the IEP Management, Analysis, and Synthesis Team and Salmon and Sturgeon Assessment of Indicators by Lifestage and the CSAMP Salmon Scoping Team) as well as during the development of a Biological Assessment for CWF.
+The Five Agencies are committed to leveraging the expertise found in these different venues; filling critical data and information gaps in the areas of integrated monitoring and research, mechanistic studies and models, information synthesis, and data access.

-Working through the collaborative process outlined herein, the Five Agencies commit to reach consensus within the IICG on operational decisions to the maximum extent possible, while still retaining individual agency discretion to make decisions (as appropriate).
-To that end, the Implementing Entities seek to use the flexibility provided by an adaptive management approach in a way that balances gaining knowledge to improve future management decisions with taking actions in the face of uncertainty and achieving the best near-term outcomes possible.
+Working through the collaborative process outlined in this Adaptive Management Framework, the Five Agencies commit to reach consensus on operational decisions to the maximum extent possible, while still retaining individual agency discretion to make decisions (as appropriate).
+To that end, the Five Agencies seek to use the flexibility provided by an adaptive management approach in a way that balances gaining knowledge to improve future management decisions with taking actions in the face of uncertainty and achieving the best near-term outcomes possible.